dacz/rxr/docs/basics/ActionsStreams.md

 userAdded$.next('A');
 ```

 Now anything that observes the userAdded$ stream will get this message.
-With `createPushMessageFunctions` helper we can add syntactic sugar and create function `userAdded()` that will call `.next` itself so from the component you will call` userAdded('A')` the same way as you can from Redux (if you bind the `dispatch`).
+With [`createPushMessageFunctions`](../api/createPushMessageFunctions.md) helper we can add syntactic sugar and create function `userAdded()` that will call `.next` itself so from the component you will call` userAdded('A')` the same way as you can from Redux (if you bind the `dispatch`).

+When you will create your message streams with help of [`createMessageStreams`](../api/createMessageStreams.md), you get both in one object by default.

 ## Differences to mention